micans/bash-utils/README.md

 ## bash-workutils

-Space/time bash functions in `.bourne-apparix`.
+Space/time bash functions in `.bash-workutils`.
 Most of these will lead to a lot of disk access, use with care.